See a Crime; Call the Line

 Too often, vital information on crimes fails to reach the police, because the people who hold it fear retaliation or do not want to testify in court.
 In northern Nevada, there is an alternative: Secret Witness, a private, nonprofit organization that provides a safe channel for providing information to law enforcement while keeping the identity of those providing the information protected and anonymous.

 Don Richter, who has lived in Reno since 1954 and has a house in PebbleCreek, is the founder of Secret Witness.
-He will discuss the program at 10 a.m. on March 5 in the last Monday Morning Lecture of the season.
+He will discuss the program at 10 a.m. on March 5.

 Richter and a small group of citizens formed Secret Witness after a six-year-old girl was kidnapped in 1977 by a pedophile who raped and murdered her.
 Richter said the group decided to be an independent nonprofit, so they could be a “lean, mean, crime-fighting machine.”
 There are no salaries, rent or overhead.